 Freiberg et.al (2018), stated that in occupational and residential settings, scattered the power generation that result is come from the conversion and combustion of biomass and fall the impact on human health.
-This research is conducted that to exposure to endotoxins and fungi and respiratory disorders among workers in biomass-fired power plants industries.
-It is also found that multiple gases may lead to increase the risk of neurotoxic and respiratory diseases among to all workers in this industries and occur the some sever symptoms in case of hydrogen sulfide leakage in biogas plants.
-Some among people live to near this industries resulted to increase the risk for several symptoms and odor irritation that may be referred by perception about air pollution.
+This research is conducted to demonstrate that exposure to endotoxins and fungi lead to respiratory disorders among workers in biomassfired power plants industries.
+It is also found that numerous gases may lead to increase in the risk of respiratory and neurotoxic diseases among all the workers in this industries and lead to some severe symptoms in case of hydrogen sulfide seepage in biogas plants.
+Some among people live to near this industries resulted to increase the risk of a number of symptoms and odor irritation that may be referred as an air pollution.

 Kajikawa and Takeda (2008), dictated that renewable and sustainable energy is growing by the interest of biomass and bio-fuels which is globally provide the consumer with energy but mostly traditional domestic heating and cooking.
-New and improved modern bio-energy technologies should be administered for reducing the lack of energy and economic feasibility that are against other complementary energy sources and agricultural sectors (food and textiles production) by which the mass production and utilization of biomass.
+Novel and enhanced modern bio-energy skills should be administered for reducing economic feasibility and the lack of energy that are against other agricultural sectors (food and textiles production) and corresponding energy sources and by which the utilization and mass production of biomass.

-Laurijssen et.al (2010), in this paper, on energy intensity and CO2 emissions, fall the impact of paper recycling over the total life-cycle and uses the lowest energy for the production of paper.
-Uses the 14 Gj/t life-cycle energy for current use of paper and borax mix in the Netherland.
+Laurijssen et.al (2010), in this paper, on energy concentration and CO2 discharges, through the impact of paper recycling over the total life-cycle and thus, uses the lowest energy for the production of paper.
+Uses the 14 Gj/t life-cycle energy for current use of borax and paper mix in the Netherlands.
 Approximately 75% rate of recycling in the Netherlands.
 Between paper grades, exist large variations in heat and electricity that use during production, filler content, recyclability and fiber furnish and it uses over the life-cycle.
-According to paper, give the paper grade not only took the credits for recovered the input fiber but also for the recovered the fibers that can be extracted from energy sources.
+According to paper, give the paper grade not only the credits for recovered input fiber but also for the improved fibers that can be mined from energy sources.

-Gavrilescu (2008), stated that greater diversification and income opportunities are provided by the bioenergy projects for forestry, agriculture, and agroindustries that will increase the value of rural resources and increase the access of small rural industries to energy services which encouraging the public and private sector investments and participation.
-These are some factors such as governance options, equity and gender equality especially in women's sector are stimulated by the development of socially and culturally sustainable biomass.
+Gavrilescu (2008), stated that greater diversification and income opportunities are provided by the bioenergy projects for forestry, agriculture, and agroindustries that will increase the value of rural resources and escalate the availability of small rural industries to energy services which encouraging the public and private sector investments and participation.
+These are some factors such as equity, governance options, and gender equality especially in women's sector are stimulated by the development of socially and culturally sustainable biomass.